σάρκας

 fleshes

-Rendering RationaleThe rendering "fleshes" preserves the concrete root sense of σάρξ as physical flesh while maintaining the plural number indicated by the accusative feminine plural form (AFP).
-Using the plural form reflects the morphology directly and allows for contexts where multiple bodies or expressions of human fleshly existence are in view.
+Rendering RationaleThe rendering "fleshes" preserves the concrete root meaning of physical flesh or bodily substance while reflecting the accusative feminine plural form.
+The plural highlights multiple instances or expressions of embodied, material existence.

 View full lexicon entry for G4561 →